ROCm/omnitrace/docs/how-to/instrumenting-rewriting-binary-application.rst

   * Binary rewriting is limited to the text section of the target executable or library.
 It does not instrument the dynamically-linked libraries.
-Consequently, this mode performs the instrumentation significantly faster and has a much lower overhead when running the instrumented executable and libraries
+Consequently, this mode performs the instrumentation significantly faster and has a much lower overhead when running the instrumented executable and libraries.
   * Binary rewriting is the recommended mode when the target executable uses process-level parallelism (for example, MPI)
-  * If the target executable has a minimal `main`` routine and the bulk of your application is in one specific dynamic library, see :ref:`binary-rewriting-library-label` for help
+  * If the target executable has a minimal ``main`` routine and the bulk of your application is in one specific dynamic library, see :ref:`binary-rewriting-library-label` for help